-As a commercial real estate broker for data centers, surely you are always on the look out to meet colocation users that are interested in expanding their business.
-These colocation users may need you down the road to find them rack space, or another location to buy or rent for their servers and equipment.
-But, what is the key to finding colo users, or your ideal customers?
+These colocation users may need you to find rack space or another location to buy or rent for their servers and equipment.
+But what is the key to finding colocation users or your ideal customers?

 1. Create Buyer Personas